ZivaVatra/flac2all/README.md

 * following on from above, when terminated the script leaves a bunch of tmpfiles.
 We need to clean up properly.

-* Python3 has a distinction between "bytes" and "strings", as well as more strict string coding standards.
-This is proving a major PITA to sort out, as before the subprocess outputs were strings, and there was an "assumed" coding across the estate (i.e. you could pump subprocess output straight into a string to send via a Queue, to be printed/written to file, and it "just worked").
-This is now not the case, and all kinds of UnicodeErrors, or Unicode(De|En)coderErrors are cropping up in random places.
-Having to explicitly handle byte/string encoding seems a step backwards from the old Python2 IMO.
-If I wanted to twiddle with the equivalent of casts and handle type mismatches myself, I would have gone with C++ or Java.

 ## Raising a bug report

 Before you raise a bug report, please test with the latest version from git.
 Sometimes distro packages lag the latest stable by a couple of versions, so you may hit bugs that have already been fixed.